anperez78/application-service/README.md

-# Application service
+# Demo service

-Basic REST service to create and retrieve applications from a relational DB (PostgreSQL).
+Basic Dropwizard REST service to create and retrieve applications from a relational DB (PostgreSQL).

 ### Prerequisities